nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/_index.md

 ---
-title: "Tutorials & How-to's"
+title: "Guides"
 type: docs
 weight: 4
-description: Tutorials in Porch
+description: Guides detailing how to use Porch
 ---

 ## Overview